-The success of PASDA is based on a long term vision that incorporates the ideas of free access to data, outreach, and service to our users and data providers in order to maximize the benefits to the citizens of the Commonwealth.
+PASDA is based on a long term vision that incorporates the ideas of free access to data, outreach, and service to our users and data providers in order to maximize the benefits to the citizens of the Commonwealth.

 PASDA will continue to provide free storage of geospatial data, as well as build partnerships that enhance ease of access and benefit the data provider, and to develop data access resources and innovative tools to enhance the use and benefits of geospatial data for all citizens of the Commonwealth and geospatial community.